tom-howard/ros/content/com2009/la1/week2.md

 ### Principal Axes {#principal-axes}

 The motion (i.e. the velocity) of any mobile robot can be defined in terms of *three* principal axes: `X`, `Y` and `Z`.
-In the context of our TurtleBot3 Waffle, these axes (and the motion about them) are defined as follows:
+In the context of our TurtleBot3 Waffle, these axes (and the motion about them) are as follows:

 ![](/images/waffle/principal_axes.svg?width=20cm)